jus910/AL_weforgot/README.md

 # AL_weforgot
-# Kevin Li, Justin Mohabir, Jonathan Song
+# Team weforgot: Kevin Li, Justin Mohabir, Jonathan Song
 ## ALTester
 * Has instance variable: ArrayList< Integer> array
 * isSorted: iterates across elements of array, starting at index 1.
 For each index, it checks if the value is greater than the value at the previous index,